NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.Collections.StringKeyDictionary`1.md

     definition: TValue Item { get; }
     summary: Retrieve a model given a specific key.
     parameters:
-    - name: index
+    - name: key
-      description: The index of the model to retrieve
+      description: The key of the model to retrieve
   - name: Count
     definition: int Count { get; }
     summary: The number of models currently stored in the collection.